 If you would like to stop and change this direction for yourself or your workplace, contact 416-920-8975 or email email@example.com to learn more information about this practical program that will help improve resilience through our current times, and equip you with tools for life to help reach your individual and professional goals.
 Training, printable materials for review and reminders, and shared sessions with instructor all provided with registration.

-6-week (1 hour per week) online training program begins in August and space is limited so do secure your spot by calling/emailing with the words “MBGR Training” in the subject of email or message in voicemail.
+6-week (1 hour per week) online training program with additional, weekly 30 minute zoom meetings for personal discussion between instructor and fellow learners begins in September and space is limited so do secure your spot by calling/emailing with the words “MBGR Training” in the subject of your email or message in voicemail.

 Course details will be emailed to participants upon registration.

 Please call 416-920-8975 if you have any questions before registering.